stevezhangz/BERT-pytorch/README.md

 # BERT-pytorch

-Introduction:
+### Introduction:

 This mechine could be trained by "train_demo.py"
   And there are mainly two datasets demo, one is a json file about poem, another is a conversation demo created by myself.
   However I don't recommand to use those demo_datas to train, I prefer use formal datasets.

-Funtune method could be found in "Bert_finetune.py", funtune of BERT mainly include two examples.
+Fine-tune method could be found in "Bert_finetune.py", Fine-tune of BERT mainly include two examples.
-  First is the word classify prediction, could be found in ["bert_for_word_classify.py"](https://github.com/stevezhangz/BERT-pytorch/blob/main/bert_for_word_classify.py)
+  First is the word classify prediction, could be found in ["bert_for_word_classify.py"](https://codechina.csdn.net/captainAAAjohn/BERT-pytorch/-/blob/main/bert_for_word_classify.py)
-  Second is the sentences classify prediction, could be found in [" bert_for_sentence_classify.py"](https://github.com/stevezhangz/BERT-pytorch/blob/main/bert_for_sentence_classify.py)
+  Second is the sentences classify prediction, could be found in [" bert_for_sentence_classify.py"](https://codechina.csdn.net/captainAAAjohn/BERT-pytorch/-/blob/main/bert_for_sentence_classify.py)

 Next, I will enrich the language generation as well as conversation process.

 # How to use

-Bash code(preparation)
+### Bash code(preparation)

     sudo apt-get install ipython3
     sudo apt-get install pip